 The Catholic Conference of Kentucky’s website shares our thoughts on current public-policy matters as they relate to the Roman Catholic Church and Kentucky's four dioceses.

-#KYGA14 #SB3-14 2012 General Assembly abortion Archbishop Joseph Kurtz Bishop Ronald Gainer Catholic Relief Services Catholics @ the Capitol CCK newsletter Commentary by Fr.
+#KYGA14 #SB3-14 2012 General Assembly abortion Archbishop Joseph Kurtz Bishop Ronald Gainer Catholic Charities Catholic Relief Services Catholics @ the Capitol CCK newsletter Commentary by Fr.
 Ron Ketteler comprehensive immigration reform constitutional amendment Death penalty education expanded gambling Faithful Citizenship Fr.
-Ron Ketteler HB 70 HB 145 HB 279 HB 332 HHS mandate House bill House Bill 279 immigration immigration reform informed consent John S. Rausch Justice for Immigrants newsletter Pope Benedict Pope John Paul II religious freedom religious liberty S. 744 SB 63 SB 75 SB 102 SB 103 Senate Bill severely mentally ill Sr. Mary Schmuck RSM United States Catholic Conference of Bishops USCCB WITNESS
+Ron Ketteler HB 70 HB 145 HB 279 HB 332 HHS mandate House bill House Bill 279 immigration immigration reform informed consent John S. Rausch Justice for Immigrants Kentucky Coalition to Abolish the Death Penalty newsletter Pope Benedict Pope John Paul II religious freedom religious liberty S. 744 SB 75 SB 102 Senate Bill severely mentally ill Sr. Mary Schmuck RSM United States Catholic Conference of Bishops USCCB WITNESS